ashfaqur/blog/README.md

 - Memory limit can cause out of memory exception.
 - Multi-step updates are not atomic and can cause issues with multi-threading.

-A database service and another container were intentionally not added to keep the solution simple:
-- As suggested in the challenge note itself, ideally have two services, one for server and another for script testing.
-- Ensure quality and stable delivery for an earlier submission.
-- Earlier submission allows reviewers some time to review in their free time.

 ## Future Work - A Front-End

 A Angular front-end would be a great addition with blog posts and UI controls for